Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 Eventually, over time, this fabric can fray, which puts you at risk of slipping a disc or having back pain.

-Now on the other hand, when you hip hinge, your spine stays in a neutral position.
+On the other hand, when you hip hinge, your spine stays in a neutral position.
 The bending occurs at the hip joint — which is the king of motion.

 "Hips are a ball and socket joints," McGill says.
 "They are designed to have maximum movement lots of muscle force."